Alaska

 ## 0.0008646565 0.0002554862 0.0011294576

-The full model fit is given by
+The full model fit object looks like this:

 GLS.0